Zeppelin: Early designs

 Count Zeppelin's attempts to secure government funding for his project proved unsuccessful, but a lecture given to the Union of German Engineers gained their support.
 Zeppelin also sought support from the industrialist Carl Berg, then engaged in construction work on the second airship design of David Schwarz.
 Berg was under contract not to supply aluminium to any other airship manufacturer, and subsequently made a payment to Schwarz's widow as compensation for breaking this agreement.
 Schwarz's design differed fundamentally from Zeppelin's, crucially lacking the use of separate gasbags inside a rigid envelope.

-In 1898 Count Zeppelin founded the Gesellschaft zur Förderung der Luftschiffahrt (Society for the Promotion of Airship Flight), contributing more than half of its 800,000 mark share-capital himself.
-Responsibility for the detail design was given to Kober, whose place was later taken by Ludwig Dürr, and construction of the first airship began in 1899 in a floating assembly-hall or hangar in the Bay of Manzell near Friedrichshafen on Lake Constance (the Bodensee).
+In 1898, Count Zeppelin founded the Gesellschaft zur Förderung der Luftschiffahrt ("Society for the Promotion of Airship Flight"), personally contributing more than half of its 800,000-mark share capital — a sum broadly equivalent to €6.65 million in early 2010s terms, based on historical gold value and purchasing power estimates.
+Responsibility for the detailed design was given to Kober, whose place was later taken by Ludwig Dürr, and construction of the first airship began in 1899 in a floating assembly-hall or hangar in the Bay of Manzell near Friedrichshafen on Lake Constance (the Bodensee).
 The intention behind the floating hall was to facilitate the difficult task of bringing the airship out of the hall, as it could easily be aligned with the wind.
 The LZ 1 (LZ for Luftschiff Zeppelin, or "Zeppelin Airship") was 128 m long with a hydrogen capacity of 400000 ft3, was driven by two 15 hp Daimler engines each driving a pair of propellers mounted either side of the envelope via bevel gears and a driveshaft, and was controlled in pitch by moving a weight between its two nacelles.